Phone: 803-442-6330 ext 21009

 Mrs. Phaedra Holtzclaw

-Mrs. Holtzclaw is in her 1st year here at Belvedere Elementary School.
-She has spent 15 years working with children of all ages and is excited to be a part of the BES counseling team.
+Mrs. Holtzclaw is in her 3rdyear at Belvedere Elementary School.
+She has spent 20 years working with children of all ages and is excited to be a part of the BES counseling team.
+In addition to being the counseling secretary, she also assists with 504 paperwork as well as designs the yearbook.
 She is an avid Bulldog fan!
-She is married with a son who also attends BES.
+She is wife to and amazing man and mom to a handsome, funny 10 year old.
 Please contact her with any questions or concerns or to make an appointment with Ms. Hall.

 All students at Belvedere Elementary have the opportunity to meet with their school counselors during classroom guidance lessons.
 These sessions focus on a specific issue that could negatively impact learning and/or social development and were designed around the American School Counselor Association Standards.